tale-toul/OCP4baremetalIPI/README.md

 If the bootstrap is running, ssh into it and check the logs there.

-To get the bootstrap V IP run the following commands in the provisioning V:
+To get the bootstrap VM IP run the following commands in the provisioning V:
 ```
 $ sudo virsh list
 $ sudo virsh domifaddr <bootstrap name> --source arp